Nettakrim/Spyglass-Astronomy/README.md

 changes the amount of stars in the sky to `<amount>`, default 1024, max 4095

-`/sga:admin discardchanges`
+`/sga:admin changes discard|save|query`

-reverts to the last saved data, data is saved whenever you leave the world or change dimension
+discard reverts to the last saved data save saves data is saved whenever you leave the world or change dimension qeury says how many changes since last save/discard, what counts as a change can be quite sensitive, so it may be higher than you expect

 `/sga:admin bypassknowledge`